Cognitive control in media multitaskers

 As information and communications technologies have proliferated, the practice of media multitasking has become increasingly prevalent.
 Debates over the effects — both the potential for reduced cognitive depth and the real-world outcomes of “distraction” — continue to play out.

-A 2009 study by Stanford University published in PNAS: Proceedings of the National Academy of Sciences, “Cognitive Control in Media Multitaskers,” used experiments to compare heavy media multitaskers to light media multitaskers in terms of their cognitive control and ability to process information.
+A 2009 study by Stanford University published in the Proceedings of the National Academy of Sciences, “Cognitive Control in Media Multitaskers,” used experiments to compare heavy media multitaskers to light media multitaskers in terms of their cognitive control and ability to process information.

 The study’s findings include: